Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-So far, we have focused on comparison complexity in binary choice.
-We now extend our model to multinomial choice and show how comparison complexity can rationalize a range of documented behavioral regularities, including preference reversals and apparent probability weighting and hyperbolic discounting in valuation tasks.
-We develop novel predictions on how manipulating tradeoffs can cause these patterns to disappear or even reverse.
+We now show how tradeoff complexity can rationalize a range of documented behavioral regularities, including context effects, preference reversals, apparent probability weighting and hyperbolic discounting in valuation tasks, and develop novel predictions of our model.
+To study these settings, we extend our model to multinomial choice.